 Some more characteristic cooking methods in Vietnam are “kho” (stewing or braising with ground pepper, shallots, ginger or lemongrass), “rim” (simmering, for example, shrimp with fish sauce and other seasonings to balance the taste), and “nhoi thit” (stuffing before cooking, often tofu, bitter melon, or even the snail’s shell stuffed with minced meat and spices, stir-fried with tomato sauce, cooked to make a clear broth soup, or steamed with lemongrass respectively).

-Vietnamese dishes can be classified into three big groups which correspond to three styles of serving and eating: regular everyday-meal dishes, wraps and rolls, and noodle dishes.
+Vietnamese dishes can be classified into three big groups corresponding to three serving and eating styles: regular everyday meal dishes, wraps and rolls, and noodle dishes.

-For the first type, we simply want to refer to the norms of a Vietnamese meal.
-Food is cooked with an appropriate amount for the whole family, then plated on dishes, laid out on a round tray.
-The whole family enjoy the meal together; each member has a bowl of cooked rice and uses chopsticks to take any food they want from the tray, instead of having separate portions.
-On a family-meal tray, we typically have 3 to 4 dishes, a savory meat dish, a boiled or stir-fried green dish, a big bowl of “canh” (Vietnamese soup), and dipping sauce (fish sauce or soy sauce, balanced in different ways depending on the family preference; some of the ways we have mentioned in this blog).
+Typically, the family meals are plated on dishes and laid out on a round tray or on a table.
+Each member has a bowl of cooked rice and uses chopsticks to take food from the tray.
+We typically have 3 to 4 dishes in a family, usually including a savory dish, a boiled or stir-fried green dish, a big bowl of “canh” (Vietnamese soup), and dipping sauce (fish sauce or soy sauce).

 Food is plated in dishes and enjoyed together in a family meal

-For the second type, wraps and rolls, it is worth noting that Vietnamese take pleasure in the wrapping and rolling by themselves rather than having ready wraps and rolls.
-So for example, if a family wants to have a “wrap and roll” lunch, they’ll have on the table rice paper, vermicelli, vegetables and fresh herbs (cleaned and cut), boiled pork slices and shrimps, and most importantly dipping sauce.
+It is worth noting that Vietnamese take pleasure in the process of wrapping and rolling rather than having ready-made wraps and rolls.
+For a “wrap and roll” lunch, for example, people will arrange rice paper, vermicelli, vegetables and fresh herbs, boiled pork slices and shrimps, and most importantly, dipping sauce on the table.
 Each person takes the dipping sauce from the big bowl to their own small bowl and enjoys the rolls.
-This can always be a joyful occasion.
+This is always a joyful occasion.

-The last type, noodle dishes, is also simple.
-Noodle dishes like pho, bun bo Hue, and hu tieu, are served in a big bowl for each person, with a side dish of vegetables and fresh herbs to be dipped into the hot broth and eaten with the noodles too.
-One may also choose to add chili sauce and thick soya sauce (tuong den) to their bowl.
+Noodle dishes like pho, bun bo Hue, and hu tieu are served in a big bowl for each person, with a side dish of vegetables and fresh herbs.
+You might notice that most Vietnamese like to squeeze some lime juice in the bowl, or even add some chilli slices to their bowl.
+One may also add chili sauce and thick soya sauce (tuong den) to their bowl.

-Central Vietnam people love their dishes to be a bit spicier and saltier, which you can see in their famous “bun bo Hue” (Hue spicy beef noodle soup).
-Meanwhile, the South seems to favor sweetness in their food, which is shown in their sauteed and stewed dishes, or in their surplus varieties of “che” (Vietnamese sweet bean soup).
-And the North tend to go light with their seasoning and a hint of preference for sourness, with the exception of “ca phao” (fermented spicy African eggplant), or the ‘reeking’ shrimp paste and sour fermented rice in their famed specialty “bun dau mam tom” (rice vermicelli with fried tofu, boiled pork, and shrimp paste as dipping sauce).
+Central Vietnamese people love spicier and saltier food, which you can see in their famous “bun bo Hue” (Hue spicy beef noodle soup).
+Meanwhile, the South seems to favor sweetness in their food, shown in their sauteed and stewed dishes or their surplus varieties of “che” (Vietnamese sweet bean soup).
+The North tends to go light with their seasoning, while shrimp paste is common in their food.

-Although this is just a generalization of each region’s cuisine, one thing you can see in any signature dish of Vietnam is an egalitarian combination between the greens and the meat, creating a pleasant feeling for diners even when they have stuffed themselves with all the Vietnamese tastiness.
-From the taste to the look of a dish, all comply with the 5 elements (5 tastes – salty, sweet, sour, bitter, and spicy, and 5 colors – usually red, green, yellow, white, and black/brown).
+Generally speaking, one thing you can see in any signature dish of Vietnam is an egalitarian combination between the greens and the meat.
+Moreover, the Vietnamese comply with the five elements (5 tastes – salty, sweet, sour, bitter, and spicy, and 5 colors – usually red, green, yellow, white, and black/brown) in their food.
 Even the texture of ingredients also showcases a harmonized combination like the softness of lean meat with crunchy vegetables.

-“Canh chua ca loc” (sour soup with freshwater fish) is a southern delicacy and is an example of Vietnamese cuisine signature – combining various vegetables and protein in one dish
+“Canh chua ca loc” (sour soup with freshwater fish) is a southern delicacy and an example of Vietnamese cuisine signature – combining various vegetables and proteins in one dish

-The scent and the exciting taste of Vietnamese food come from a smart combination of the fiber factor and protein factor, the use of local herbs, fish sauce, and aromatic ingredients like garlic and shallot.
-With flexible cooking methods and graceful seasoning styles of each region within the country, Vietnamese cuisine has been refining and developing its charming diversity.
+The scent and the exciting taste of Vietnamese food come from a smart combination of fiber and protein factors, the use of local herbs, fish sauce, and aromatic ingredients like garlic and shallot.
+With flexible cooking methods and graceful seasoning styles of each region, Vietnamese cuisine has been refining and developing its charming diversity.